-After the descent is established, apply aft cyclic to achieve a 60 to 70 KT attitude, then roll into a 180° turn.
+After the descent is established, apply aft cyclic to achieve a 60-70 KT attitude, then roll into a 180° turn.
 The proper angle of bank will be determined by wind velocity, but use caution to avoid an excessively steep turn, as this will increase the descent rate.
 Throughout the turn, it is important to maintain the proper attitude (airspeed) and keep the aircraft in trim.
 Changes in the aircraft's attitude and the angle of bank will cause corresponding increases and decreases in rotor RPM.
-Adjust the collective as necessary in the turn to maintain rotor RPM between 97%-104%.
-Continually crosscheck rotor RPM when maneuvering the R22 in autorotative turns as the low inertia rotor system can allow rapid increases in rotor RPM.
+Adjust the collective as necessary in the turn to maintain rotor RPM between 95%-100%.
+Continually crosscheck rotor RPM, attitude and trim in the turn.
 The turn should be completed and the helicopter aligned with the intended touchdown area prior to passing through 100 feet AGL.
 If the collective has been increased to load the rotor during the turn, it may have to be lowered on roll out to prevent decay in RPM.